Short description of the article

 In each product, there are the most important features and features with lower priority.
 MVP template should contain the most important ones but slowly it should get more and more features.
-The MPV concept would be to implement the “must-have”s firstly, then “nice-to-have”s and after that not-that-important features.
+The MVP concept should include such features as “must-have”, then “nice-to-have” and after that "not-that-important" features.
 Clarify them for yourself and for your developers when creating the MVP.
 If the first features are implemented and the users give feedback you can go to the second stage.
 Remember that the primary product shouldn’t look ugly and uncomfortable, because it has to provide a good first impression and to appeal users.

 5. Testing stage

-Now we come to the conclusion that a Minimum Viable Product (MVP) is a solution for finding out customer’s needs and getting feedback.
+Now we come to the conclusion that a MVP is a solution to find the basic customer’s demand and needs as well as getting feedback to make product better.
 It should contain core functionality, look nice and fascinating for users.